10 Things to Do in Rome in Winter

 - Umbrella and raincoat

-In summary, compare the different seasons for visiting Rome
+Compare the different seasons to visit Rome

 - Winter